webmad1019-1/w2d2/README.md

 +Lab related to DOM manipulation with separated data model

-+Lab related to DOM manipulaton with callbacks and async operations
++Lab related to DOM manipulation with callbacks and async operations

 # Goals